Monkey Island 2: LeChuck's Revenge: Art direction

+There was no position of an art director at the time at LucasArts productions, in keeping with the company's small staff.
+The duties of lead artists were assigned to Peter Chan and Steve Purcell, designations that Chan, who debuted in video game development with this title, said to be perfunctory, as "for us, I think because it was so new, lead artist just meant the guy who was stuck doing most of the art".
+As the only returning head artist for Monkey Island 2, Purcell sought to ensure the overall visual consistency between its predecessor.
+A series of lengthy planning discussions guided the creation of the audiovisuals, which were fashioned to complement the plotline.

-The game's artists and animators - as well as its composers - collaborated with LucasArts programmers to shape an engaging realization of the game's scenario, stylized to utilize cinematic techniques such as scrolling panoramas of the title's environments and proportional character scaling.
-Less than a year after the launch of the game, Dave Grossman described aspects of its presentation with the term "interactive cartoon", in that the title was conducive to "crazy and cartoony" interactive sequences.
-He cited the example of the game's sequence wherein Largo LaGrande extorted money and valuables from Guybrush Threepwood on the bridge leading to Woodtick, an event which Grossman said to prompt players "[to save] the game at that point so they could go back and watch it a few times".
-Peter Chan said that the artistic direction of Monkey Island 2 was already decided when he joined its team, which focused his efforts on attempting to mimic existing visual references, although the corporate culture of LucasArts at the time allowed him opportunities to introduce unplanned graphical elements in the game.
+The game's artists and animators - as well as its composers - collaborated with LucasArts programmers to harness cinematic techniques such as scrolling panoramas and proportional character scaling.
+Less than a year after release, Dave Grossman described Monkey Island 2 as in part an "interactive cartoon", lending itself to "crazy and cartoony" interactive sequences.
+He cited a sequence of Largo LaGrande shaking Guybrush Threepwood upside-down to extort valuables from him: "People saved the game at that point so they could go back and watch it a few times."
+Peter Chan said that the artistic direction of Monkey Island 2 was already decided when he joined its team, making him focus on mimicking existing visual references, although he was allowed by the corporate culture of LucasArts at the time to improvise graphical elements.

-In contrast, Ahern retrospectively voiced his discontent with some of the game's animation, which he said was uneven because of the animators' capability to add stylistically disparate graphics assets to the title without immediate supervision.
+In contrast, Ahern remained discontent with some of the animation, which he felt was uneven because of the animators' freedom to add stylistically disparate graphics assets without immediate supervision.
 He explained that "there was nobody officially art directing [the game] and coming in and saying, 'No, that character's off-model, or that needs to look more like this'".
-Ahern was frustrated with this situation, which he believed to be the source of a major stylistic dissonance between the game's individual animated scenes.
-As a result of this experience, when Ahern was appointed to serve as an animator for Day of the Tentacle, he requested LucasArts for the authority to institute uniform design criteria for that title's art team, so as to facilitate a cohesive artistic process.
-Conversely, Grossman later indicated that Monkey Island 2s artwork – along with its music – imparted "a terrific sense of place" and a "tremendously cinematic" ambiance to the game.
+Ahern was frustrated with this situation, which he believed to be the source of a stylistic clash between the animated scenes.
+Resulting from this experience, when Ahern was appointed as an animator for Day of the Tentacle, he requested LucasArts for the authority to institute uniform art design criteria for that game, so as to facilitate a cohesive artistic process.
+Conversely, Grossman later said that Monkey Island 2s artwork – along with its music – imparted "a terrific sense of place" and a "tremendously cinematic" ambiance.